sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 ## Test a Contract on testnet

-After passing local tests, you'd better test your contract on the [testnet](https://test.whatsonchain.com/) of Bitcoin SV.
+After passing local tests, you'd better test your contract on the [testnet](https://test.whatsonchain.com/) of Bitcoin.

 The main purpose of testing a contract on testnet is to make sure a contract instance can be successfully integrated with a transaction, and it functions as expected along with the deploy and call transactions.